-Even more interesting is that most people who hate you usually won’t know you, they won’t understand you or your choices and they’ll attack you for it.
-Sometimes it’s comes from a place of fear because it’s easier to attack that which scares us rather then understand it.
-Some times it will come from a place of feeling inferior and attacking higher people to drag them down to your level kicking and screaming, other times it’ll just be an ego thing, the belief that one way is the true path and only a certain person holds the answers – bullshit.
-Whatever the cause here are some practically tips for handling haters.
+Even more interesting is that most people who hate you usually won’t know you; they won’t understand you or your choices and they’ll attack you for it.
+Sometimes it comes from a place of fear because it’s easier to attack that which scares us rather than understand it.
+Sometimes it will come from a place of insecurity (inferiority complex) and a need to attack more successful people just to drag them down to their level kicking and screaming… other times it’ll just be an ego thing–the belief that one way is the true path and only a certain person holds the answers (bullcrap).
+Whatever the cause, here are some practical tips for handling haters.

 “You have enemies?
 Good.
 That means you’ve stood up for something, sometime in your life.” – Winston Churchill

 1) Keep An Open Mind But Use Your Filter

 One of the key things we should always look at is: ‘Does this person’s perception of me have any basis whatsoever in reality? or am I just doing something that is against their values or the status quo?’
 It’s important to be able to hear the criticism in any way shape or form without taking it too seriously.